vlcn-io/cr-sqlite/README.md

 2. Uniqueness constraints other than the primary key.
 The only enforceably unique column in a table should be the primary key.
 Other columns may be indices but they may not be unique.
    1. TODO: discuss this in much more detail.

 Note: prior art [1] & [2] claim to support foreign key and uniqueness constraints.
-I believe their approach is unsound and results in update loops and have not incoroprated it into `crsqlite`.
+I believe their approach may be unsound and result in update loops and have not incoroprated it into `crsqlite` yet.
 If I'm wrong, I'll gladly fold their approach in.

 # Architecture